welldone-software/gulp-durandal/README.md

 >Both scripts and views are compiled into a single output file.

 >No double maintenance of path mapping.
-Allows various code layouts (bower, app.net etc), using the paths already configured in you main.js.
+Allows various code layouts (bower, app.net etc), using the paths already configured in your `main.js`.

 >Minimalistic and simple.
 No need to be expert with r.js's 60+ options.
 In many cases, the following should be enough: